 Sarah Says: My favorite way to use a silicone baking mat for help with weight loss is by baking root vegetables in the oven rather than frying them on the stove top.
 Itt’s a great (& delicious) way to add veggies to a meal.

-Angelica has a great idea: She says: I love silicone mats!
-They’re great for my plantain-cassava rolls, they’re messy straight on a cooking sheet!
+Angelica has a great idea for weight loss success: She says: I love silicone mats!
+They’re great for my plantain-cassava rolls, they’re messy straight on a cooking sheet!-

 Disclosure of Material Connection: Some of the links in the post above are "affiliate links."
 This means if you click on the link and purchase the item, I will receive a small commission from the sale, but the price is the same for you.
 I am disclosing this in accordance with the Federal Trade Commission's 16 CFR, Part 255: "Guides Concerning the Use of Endorsements and Testimonials in Advertising."